LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

 ```

 Otherwise it records the failure and returns `{"status": "ok"}`.
 A successful result simply records the metric.

+When `ZERO_TRUST_API_KEY` is enabled, any request missing or providing the wrong
+`X-API-Key` header is also counted as a failure via this endpoint so the
+dashboard and Prometheus reflect the attempts.

 ## `/config` endpoint